Latvia PROCESS SERVICE

 - by registered mail with notification of receipt

 - The judicial documents may also be delivered to the workplace of the person.
 If the addressee is absent, the documents may be handed to the administration of the place of employment to be forwarded to the addressee.

-- Documents may be handed to an adult person met at the address indicated for service.
+- Documents may be handed to an adult person who met at the address indicated for service.

-Translation is required if the addressee refuses to accept the document because the document is not prepared in the official language of Latvia (Latvian) or in a language that the addressee understands.
-In such a case the document is returned to the requesting State to be translated either into Latvian or any other language that the addressee has specified.
+The translation is required if the addressee refuses to accept the document because the document is not prepared in the official language of Latvia (Latvian) or in a language that the addressee understands.
+In such a case, the document is returned to the requesting State to be translated into Latvian or any other language that the addressee has specified.

 TIMELINE FOR EXECUTION

-If the document cannot be served within one month from the receipt of the document in the Council of Sworn Bailiffs of Latvia or within the time limit provided for in the request, the Bailiff to which the request has been forwarded to has to inform the Council of Sworn Bailiffs of Latvia about this fact as well as about the reasons that have delayed the service of the document.
+Suppose the document cannot be served within one month from the receipt of the document in the Council of Sworn Bailiffs of Latvia or within the time limit in the request.
+In that case, the Bailiff to which the request has been forwarded has to inform the Council of Sworn Bailiffs of Latvia about this fact as well as about the reasons that have delayed the service of the document.